1. The Nurse Client Relationship & Therapeutic Communication

 SOCIAL / INTIMATE RELATIONSHIPS

--Patients often get bored with talking about themselves and will try to talk about you
+-Client focused -Exists for and because of needs & goals of the client -Patients often get bored with talking about themselves and will try to talk about you

 1. Direct identification with, understanding of, and vicarious experience of another person's situation, feelings, and motives.

 2. The projection of one's own feelings or emotional state onto an object or animal.

 expressing or feeling or resulting from sympathy or compassion or friendly fellow feelings

 Role of nurse and client should be well defined.
 Needs of client are separated from those of the nurse.

 -Social or intimate context -Focus on needs of nurse -Over-helping -Controlling -Narcissism-Excessive love or admiration of oneself. -Over-identification

 Phase One Pre-Interaction Phase Phase Two Orientation Phase (Assessment, Diagnosing & Planning) Phase Three: Working Phase (Implementation / Intervention) Phase Four: Termination Phase (Evaluation)